momiji15/100-days-of-code/log.md

  **Thoughts** The Google text size issue is seriously getting on my nerves.
 At least I figured out how to center the image.
 It wasn't
               as easy as they make it in the tutorials!

+### Day 6: January 7, 2017

+**Today's Progress**:
+ - I commented out of a lot of stuff so I can focus on working on adding wells to the "Regional Associations" section.
+ - I finally figured out my issue with the title text size; I needed to remove the h1 tag.

+**Thoughts** I didn't get much done because I was trying to figure out the wells issue.
+The main issue was just based on syntax so I really need to make sure to watch that when adding classes to divs!

+**Link to work:** [B.K.S.
+Iyengar Tribute Page] (https://github.com/momiiji15/tributepage)